garrandall/popular-music-data/tracks/magic-wand-don-juan.md

 You would be the
 First one that I run to
 You would love me like I love you
-If I had a magic wand, ooh
+If I had a magic wand, oh